 What is the goal of each apprenticeship?

 Our apprenticeships are highly focused and fast paced.
 We are not going to waste your time and we simply ask you to return the favor.
 Everyone who is accepted into our apprenticeship program immediately joins our team and begins working towards a paid position.
 First as a "apprentice’ and eventually as a professional piano technician.
-We meet you wherever you are at and intentionally start small so we can focus on the important things, like determining whether this career as a whole is a good fit for you.

 Where is the training located?